Back to journal

 On data and sovereignty

-3. Where will our data live, and who else will be able to see it?
+3. Where will our information live, and who else can see it?

-This is the question that most generalist AI proposals fail.
+This is where most outside AI companies fail.
 Tribes are sovereign nations.
-Your member information, your enrollment data, your cultural records — these have governance implications that a cloud-default architecture might not respect.
+Your member records, your enrollment information, your cultural records — these have rules that a typical cloud setup might not respect.

-• If the vendor gets acquired, what happens to our data?
+• If the company gets bought by someone else, what happens to our information?

-• Do we have a written data processing agreement?
+• Do we have a written agreement about how they handle our data?

-• Can we export all our data in a standard format?
+• Can we get all our information back in a standard format?

 On cost and decision-making

-5. What's the total cost of ownership over five years, not just the first year?
+5. What does this actually cost over five years, not just the first year?

 The pitch usually shows the first-year price.
-The reality is the AI tool requires:
+The reality is an AI tool comes with:

-Ask for a five-year cost projection.
-If the proposer can't give one, ask why.
+Ask for a five-year cost estimate.
+If they can’t give you one, ask why.

-6. What's the minimum version of this we could ship in 30 days?
+6. What's the smallest version we could try in 30 days?

-This is the "are you actually serious about this" question.
-AI projects that can't articulate a minimum viable version are usually theoretical.
-Real proposals can describe the smallest possible version that delivers visible value within a month.
+This is the "are you actually serious?" question.
+People who can’t describe a small first version usually haven’t really thought it through.
+Real proposals can describe the smallest useful thing that could be done in a month.

-If the answer is "we need 6 months and $300K to set up the infrastructure before anything ships" — that's a different kind of project, and it deserves much more scrutiny.
+If the answer is "we need six months and $300,000 just to get set up before anything is ready" — that’s a different kind of project, and it deserves a lot more questions.

 On governance and reversibility

-7. Who has decision-making authority on what this tool does and doesn't do?
+7. Who decides what this tool does and doesn’t do?

-When the AI tool starts producing outputs, who reviews them before they go to members or the public?
-Who has authority to change the prompts?
-Who decides what categories of data are off-limits (sacred sites, ceremonial photos, enrollment records)?
+When the AI starts producing reports or messages, who reviews them before they go to members or the public?
+Who can change how it works?
+Who decides what kinds of information are off-limits (sacred places, ceremonial photos, enrollment records)?

-If the answer is "the vendor handles all of that" — the project doesn't have appropriate oversight.
+If the answer is "the company handles all of that" — the project doesn’t have proper oversight.

 8. How do we turn this off if it’s not working?

-Sometimes AI tools produce confidently wrong answers.
-Sometimes they cause unexpected staff burnout.
-Sometimes the technology landscape changes and what made sense in March 2026 doesn't make sense in March 2027.
+Sometimes AI tools give wrong answers but sound confident about it.
+Sometimes they cause unexpected staff stress.
+Sometimes things change so quickly that what made sense last year doesn’t make sense this year.

-In our experience, these questions sound rigorous but produce noise rather than signal:
+In our experience, these sound careful but don’t actually help:

-• "Is this AI tool secure?" — every vendor will say yes.
-The actual security questions are #3 and #4 above.
+• "Is this AI tool secure?" — every company will say yes.
+The real security questions are #3 and #4 above.

-• "Can it handle our scale?" — most tribal organizations are below the scale threshold where this matters.
-It's usually a deflection from the real cost question.
+• "Can it handle our size?" — most tribal organizations aren’t big enough for this to matter.
+It’s usually a way to avoid the real cost question.

-• "How does it compare to GPT-5 / Claude / Gemini?" — model choice is an implementation detail.
-The question is whether the tool solves your specific problem.
+• "How does it compare to ChatGPT or Claude?" — which AI is used behind the scenes is a small detail.
+The question is whether the tool solves your problem.

-If a vendor or consultant comes to your board with the following structure, they're worth taking seriously:
+If a company or consultant comes to your board with this kind of information, take them seriously:

 1. The specific problem they’re solving, in one sentence

-3. What it costs upfront and ongoing, with a 5-year projection
+3. What it costs upfront and ongoing, with a five-year estimate

-5. Who at your organization is the day-to-day point of contact
+5. Who at your organization they’ll work with directly

-If they don't lead with these, the proposal isn't board-ready.
+If they don’t lead with these, the pitch isn’t ready for your board.

-We're an AI consulting practice that works specifically with indigenous-serving organizations, so this list isn't theoretical for us — it's the framework we use when we propose work.
-If we can't answer all eight questions on your board's behalf, the engagement isn't right for us either.
+We’re a small company that works specifically with Native American organizations, so this list isn’t just theory for us — these are the same questions we use when we propose work.
+If we can’t answer all eight of them for your board, then we’re not the right fit either.

-For tribes evaluating any AI engagement (us included), we offer a free 15-minute call to walk through these questions together.
-The point isn't to sell you our service — it's to help you ask the right questions when the next pitch lands.
+For tribes thinking about any AI project (including with us), we offer a free 15-minute call to walk through these questions together.
+The point isn’t to sell you our service — it’s to help you ask the right questions when the next pitch comes in.

-If you'd rather have a written framework you can take into a meeting, the AI 1-pager is a more compact version of the same thinking.
-Print it, keep it in the desk drawer next to the next vendor proposal.
+If you’d rather have a short written version to bring into a meeting, the AI 1-pager is a shorter version of the same thinking.
+Print it.
+Keep it in your desk drawer next to the next pitch.